 A major shareholder (24 per cent) in MEG is Warburg Pincus LLP, a U.S.-based investment firm that manages over $30-billion in private-equity assets globally.
 In the past two years, New York’s Warburg Pincus has invested in five other Canadian energy companies — Black Swan Energy, Canbriam Energy, Endurance Energy, Osum Oil Sands and Velvet Energy.

-This initiative to form such a “club” is in conformity with traditional cold war strategies elaborated by the Council on Foreign Relations, U.S. sponsor of the HISF, of “forming elite regional opinion” and networks as a component part of subverting countries by the United States, and more recently codified by the Princeton Project on National Security (2004-06) [see appendix].
+This initiative to form such a “club” is in conformity with traditional cold war strategies elaborated by the Council on Foreign Relations, a U.S. sponsor of the HISF, of “forming elite regional opinion” and elite networks as a component part of subverting countries by the United States, and more recently codified by the Princeton Project on National Security (2004-06) [see appendix].
 The HISF, initiated by the Washington-based German Marshall Fund in 2009, was the first such U.S. instrument floated in this country.
 Now it is tying to spawn another.
-The president of the German Marshall Fund, Craig Kennedy of Chicago, the base of Barrack Obama, was a principal participant.
+The president of the German Marshall Fund, Craig Kennedy of Chicago, the base of Barrack Obama, was a principal participant in the Princeton Project.
 Anne-Marie Slaughter, co-director of the Princeton Project, director of the CIA-linked Woodrow Wilson Center and CFR member, was a featured speaker at the HISF in 2011 and 2012.
 The main theses of the Princeton Report formed part and parcel of the Obama presidential agenda.